w3f/Grants-Program/applications/openrollup-mvp-phase-1.md

 #### Scope of current proposal

-Due to the time and resource constraints of us, we limit the scope of the current proposal to implementing the on-chain rollup part of the pallet involving one currency.
+Due to the time and resource constraints of us, we limit the scope of the current proposal to implementing the on-chain rollup part of the pallet involving Currency(Balances pallet)/Assets(Assets pallet)/NFT(Uniques pallet).
 We are still considering and researching the proof and verification protocol, we can't provide very detailed details yet, we will design it while implementing this proposal.

 ### Ecosystem Fit